 For many types of business, a mobile application is an additional source of generating revenue.
-If the customer journey of your application contains steps to make an order or complete a purchase, Moments and Mobile App Messaging can help you increase the conversion rate at different steps in the funnel.
+If the customer journey of your application contains steps to make an order or complete a purchase, Moments and Mobile push notifications can help you increase the conversion rate at different steps in the funnel.

 This tutorial describes a Flow that can help increase the conversion rate when an order or purchase is made based on marking items in your catalog as 'favorites'.
 The tutorial will benefit e-commerce applications, classifieds, food delivery and all other applications that have a catalog of items.